cssnr/stack-deploy-action/README.md

 Easily Deploy a Docker Swarm or Compose stack from a compose file to a remote Docker host over SSH with keyfile or password authentication.

 Deploy directly from the actions working directory without copying any files using a remote Docker context.
-This allows you to easily prepare your environment for deployment.
+This allows you to easily prepare your environment for deployment using normal steps.

-Supports authenticating against a private registry, deploying multiple stack files, setting custom arguments, and much more...
+Supports authenticating against a private registry, deploying multiple stack files, setting custom arguments, and [much more](https://docker-deploy.cssnr.com/guides/features)...

-View the [Getting Started Guide](https://docker-deploy.cssnr.com/guides/get-started) to get up and running.

 > [!TIP]
 > View the [Getting Started Guide](https://docker-deploy.cssnr.com/guides/get-started) to get up and running.

-**Portainer Users:** You can deploy directly to Portainer with: [cssnr/portainer-stack-deploy-action](https://github.com/cssnr/portainer-stack-deploy-action)
+_Portainer Users: You can deploy directly to Portainer with: [cssnr/portainer-stack-deploy-action](https://github.com/cssnr/portainer-stack-deploy-action)_

 ## Inputs